Spatio-temporal modeling of urban extreme rainfall events at high resolution: Introduction

-In this context, a rain-gauge network has been deployed in Montpellier by the OMSEV observatory, detailed in \autoref{sec:context}.
-This network provides high-resolution rainfall measurements that aim to help in the analysis of urban flood processes and their impacts within a hydrological model developed at Inria Montpellier.
-However, these data present several challenges, including a relatively short observation period, a high proportion of missing values, and the sparsity of non-zero rainfall observations, which complicate statistical modeling and inference.
-Addressing these challenges constitutes a central objective of this paper in order to develop a stochastic precipitation generator that can be used to simulate realistic rainfall fields at high spatio-temporal resolution, while accounting for advection effects driving the spatial displacement of rainfall events.
+In this context, a rain-gauge network has been deployed in Montpellier by the Observatoire Montpelliérain et au Sud de l'Eau dans la Ville (OMSEV), detailed in Section \ref{sec:datapres}.
+This network provides high-resolution rainfall measurements at 1-minute frequency to help in the analysis of urban flood processes and their impacts within a hydrological run-off model developed at Inria Montpellier (\cite{steinstraesser2022sw2d}).
+However, these data present several challenges, including a relatively short observation period, a high proportion of missing values, the sparsity of non-zero rainfall observations and relatively strong discretization of values of small positive rainfall amounts.
+While these challenges complicate statistical modeling and inference, our objective is to design a stochastic precipitation generator.
+This tool will simulate realistic rainfall fields at high spatio-temporal resolution, while accounting for advection effects driving the spatial displacement of rainfall events.

+Physics-based climate model simulations provide valuable large-scale information with spatial resolution from $10$ to $100$ km and temporal resolution from hours to days or months.
+However, their spatial and temporal resolutions remain too coarse to capture short, intense, and localized rainfall, despite recent improvements with high-resolution (kilometer-scale) models (\cite{lucas2021convection}).
+Their high computational cost also limits the generation of large ensembles.

+Stochastic weather generators offer a complementary and efficient alternative (\cite{wilks1999weather}).
+Within this class of models, stochastic precipitation generators (SPGs) focus on rainfall and aim to reproduce its main characteristics (occurrence, intensity, duration, dependence structure).
+Designing SPGs is a challenging task due to heavy-tailed rainfall distributions, many zeros due to intermittence of rainfall, and complex space–time dependence patterns.
+Early developments and methodological overviews highlight the diversity of SPG frameworks and their ability to capture rainfall variability across a range of spatial and temporal scales (\cite{allard_stochastic_2015}).
+Previous works highlight the importance of advection for fine-scale rainfall dynamics (\cite{leblois_space-time_2013,schleiss_stochastic_2014,huser2014space}).
+Geostatistical approaches have also shown good performance for spatial structures (\cite{benoit2017generating}), and meta-Gaussian frameworks provide realistic high-resolution simulations considering advection effects (\cite{benoit_stochastic_2018}).